coleifer/peewee/docs/peewee/playhouse.rst

 pwiz, a model generator
 -----------------------

 ``pwiz`` is a little script that ships with peewee and is capable of introspecting an existing database and generating model code suitable for interacting with the underlying data.
 If you have a database already, pwiz can give you a nice boost by generating skeleton code with correct column affinities and foreign keys.

 If you install peewee using ``setup.py install``, pwiz will be installed as a "script" and you can just run:

-.. highlight:: console
 .. code-block:: console

     python -m pwiz -e postgresql -u postgres my_postgres_db

 This will print a bunch of models to standard output.
 So you can do this:

 .. code-block:: console

     python -m pwiz -e postgresql my_postgres_db > mymodels.py
     python # <-- fire up an interactive shell

-.. highlight:: pycon
 .. code-block:: pycon

     >>> from mymodels import Blog, Entry, Tag, Whatever